WPrintz/Well-Architected-XAccount-Role/Readme.md

-This repo is to provide an example CloudFormation template that can be provided to AWS Customers that want to allow Read-Only Access or Full Access to the Well-Architected Tool (WAT) within their account to an external AWS account.
+### This repo is to provide an example CloudFormation template that can be provided to AWS Customers that want to allow Read-Only Access or Full Access to the Well-Architected Tool (WAT) within their account to an external AWS account.

 The following parameters are needed:
-* AccountName = Friendly name of the external AWS account that will be given access to the Well-Architected Tool.
+* AccountName [String]: Friendly name of the external AWS account that will be given access to the Well-Architected Tool.
-* ExternalAccountID = 12-digit external AWS account ID that will be given access to the Well-Architected Tool.
+* ExternalAccountID [Number]: 12-digit external AWS account ID that will be given access to the Well-Architected Tool.
-* WellArchitectedAccessLevel = Access Level to the WAT.
+* WellArchitectedAccessLevel [Pull-Down Option]: Access Level allowed to the WAT.
 Available options are ReadOnly, FullAccess.
+The template utilizes these two AWS Managed Policies for the Well-Architected Tool service.

+Once the CloudFormation Stack is complete, one of the Stack output fields is a URL the external party can use to federate via switch-roles into the account the template is deployed in with the specified level of access to the AWS Well-Architected Tool.